SAP/ewm-cloud-robotics/docker/ewm-sim/README.md

 >To repare them, the ewm-sim has to be included into the ewm-cloud-robotics main build pipeline on Travis CI.

-# odata-mock-server
+# ewm-sim (v2)
 This project is inspired by the [mockserver-server](https://github.com/ArnaudBuchholz/mockserver-server) by [Arnaud Buchholz](https://github.com/ArnaudBuchholz).
-It makes use of the SAPUI5 MockServer and runs it in a standalone mode to mock a real odata service.
+It makes use of the SAPUI5 MockServer and runs it in a standalone mode to mock the real odata service of an EWM system.
+By this, we now achieved a much slimmer approach compared to the former version of ewm-sim.
-The aim of the project is to replace the old implementation of the ewm-sim mockserver from [EWM Cloud Robotics](https://github.com/SAP/ewm-cloud-robotics).

 ## Getting Started
 Note that the mockserver will not start, if the environment variables ODATA_USER and ODATA_PASSWD have not been set :warning: